gear-foundation/academy/docs/02-substrate-id/console.md

 ./gear key generate | grep phrase
 ```

-And then import the generated seed phrase into any convenient wallet.
+Then import the generated seed phrase into any convenient wallet.